 The Board of Directors recommends a vote FOR Proposal One, for the election of each of the nominees named in this proxy statement.

 Directors Continuing in Office

 Information regarding our directors continuing in office is provided below.

-Class II Directors (Terms expire at A. H. Belo's 2013 annual meeting)
+Class I Directors (Current terms expire at A. H. Belo's 2015 annual meeting)